AlacrisIO/legicash-facts/invariants.md

    This list includes

    - Side-chain requests, and main-chain events requiring side-chain action.
-   - All reports of who has gossiped what to who, as mandated by registrar VRF outputs.
+   - All reports of who has gossiped what to whom, as mandated by registrar VRF outputs.
    - All registrar signatures on each of the first two items (which is used to construct the perception of what each registrar knows, in order to